k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/04_fabric_runtime/06_cassandra_main_keyspaces_and_commands.md

 ![](/academy/Training_Level_1/04_fabric_runtime/images/fabric_execute_04.png)

-NTT -> Show data in Cassandra, operational information that is displayed and the commands used to access it:
+Show data in Cassandra, operational information that is displayed and the commands used to access it:

 Present: